graphery/graphane-doc/src/guide/templating/expressions.md

 ## Restricted access

-In Graphane, template expressions are *sandboxed* and have limited access.
+In Graphane, the template expressions are *sandboxed* and have limited access.
 They can only access the `data`, `config`, `methods` and some commonly used built-in global objects such as `Math` and `Date` and other global functions.
 This restricted access ensures a secure and predictable environment for evaluating expressions within the SVG document.